leowill01/PROJ_vc--template--scholarly-quarto-markdown/README.md

    DOC--template--academic-quarto-markdown/template--academic-quarto-markdown.md
    ```

+   The template is a regular Markdown (.md) file, making it highly portable and editable in any text editor of your choice.
+This means you can work on your document using your preferred editor, whether it's VS Code, Vim, Obsidian, or any other Markdown-compatible editor.

 2. Edit your content using Markdown syntax

 3. To render the document to PDF and DOCX:
    - View the file in "Source" mode
    - Run the `_RENDER` chunk at the bottom of the document (click the play button next to the chunk)

+   When you run the render chunk, it automatically creates a copy of your .md file and converts it to a Quarto Markdown (.qmd) file.
+This .qmd file is then processed by Quarto to generate the final PDF and DOCX outputs.

 4. Your rendered files will be created in a timestamped directory inside `_RENDER/`